 Some people track their net worth, savings rate, or cash flow.
 Maybe we should start tracking our Monthly Nut Ratio?

 It’s a simple formula.
-Just take your fixed expenses and divide it by your monthly income.
+Just take your fixed expenses and divide them by your monthly income.

 Fixed Expenses/Monthly Income x 100 (for the percent)